jeroenheijmans/DojoEventSourcing/README.md

 * The reservation readmodel should be updated accordingly

 ### 2. Subscribe to events
-If a customer wants to dine at our restaurant, we'd better give the chefs a heads-up so they can a buy enough supplies.
+If a customer wants to dine at our restaurant, we'd better give the chefs a heads-up so they can buy enough supplies.

 EventFlow offers async and sync subscribers, which you can use to _do_ something once an event has happend.
 Synchronous subscribers are blocking and commandbus execution will wait until all sync subscribers are done.
 Async subscribers will not wait.